Terpenes for Sleep: Does It Help & Which Strain to Choose?

 While their exact physiological effects vary, most are sedatives or stimulants.
 If you’re looking for a terpene to help you get a good night’s rest, take a look at our list of the best terpenes for sleep.

-Caryophyllene is a very special terpene; it’s the only one out of hundreds that bind directly to the cannabinoid receptors found throughout the body.
+Caryophyllene is the only one out of hundreds that bind directly to the cannabinoid receptors found throughout the body.
 This potent terpene is thought to soothe inflammation, physical pain, and anxiety — a recipe for great sleep.

 This terpene may be suitable for someone who experiences racing thoughts at night due to stress and anxiety.